 Over the years I have had the pleasure of attending some NCAA wrestling tournaments with some current and former Maryland referees.
 Ray’s name always comes up as a man admired for his leadership, patience, willingness to travel, and his steadiness on the mat.
 He was also known for his safety of the wrestler’s, blowing the whistle and calling “potentially dangerous,” before the wrestlers got hurt.
 Bill Hastings, Tom Gaylin, George McKelvie, Jim Chung, and Ed Kelly are revered Maryland referees and they always wanted to hear news of Ray, when I saw them at the tournaments.

-When I was the head coach at McDonogh, after Coach Dan Blakinger retired, I often visited Ray Oliver in his Allen Building office and asked his advice.
-I also asked him to critique the wrestlers and to come to the practice room and show them what they could do better.
+I was the head wrestling coach at McDonogh, after Coach Dan Blakinger retired, and often visited Ray Oliver in his Allen Building office and asked his advice.
+He willingly critiqued the wrestlers and would come to the practice room and show them what they could do better.
 Ray was coordinating the annual Oliver Wrestling Tournament, held during Christmas break, and he still worked up a lather playing tennis against his arch rival, Ed Kenney, but he said he could not longer “roll around” with the wrestling team.
 He attended most home meets, though, and I sought his council on how to get the most out of the wrestlers.

 The McDonogh campus, over 800 acres, is equal to some college campuses and the buildings are separated by grass lined concrete paths.
-I was a Middle School faculty member in Finney Building and Ray helped keep an eye on wrestlers in the Allen Building, since many of them were his counselees and/or math students.
-In the hallways while offering to shake the boys’ hands, he would grab them with an arm drag instead, quickly getting behind them.
+As a Middle School faculty member in Finney Building hundreds of yards away from the Upper School I relied on others to help out between classes.
+Ray kept an eye on wrestlers in the Allen Building, since many of them were his counselees and/or math students.
+In the hallways while offering to shake the boys’ hands, Oliver would grab them with an arm drag instead, quickly getting behind them.
 “You can never let your guard down as a wrestler!” he joked.

 Ray knew the students well and he always encouraged me to be patient and firm, even if that meant losing a wrestler from the team.
 As a guidance counselor and teacher, he knew all too well about adolescent exuberance and low points.
 I tried to take his advice to heart.
 Ray believed deeply that life may not be fair, but coaches should be.
 My first year we were about to lose one of our best varsity wrestlers to a series of athletic-induced asthma attacks, and it annoyed me that he wanted to quit.
 “It is the right thing to do,” urged Ray, so I bit my tongue and let him go.
 Ray had a longer-term view.